Scalingo/sample-node-mosca/README.md

 And that's it!

-The application is running at this url: https://sample-node-mosca.scalingo.io/
+A sample of this application is running at: https://sample-node-mosca.scalingo.io/

 Deploy in one click
 -------------------